 Airlines in Service: Garuda Indonesia, Wings Air.
 Serves: Sumbawa Besar Airport Codes: IATA - SWQ, ICAO - WADS

 11. Kalimarau International Airport

-Publicly open since 2012, this airport is for Tanjung Redeb in North Kalimantan.
+Publicly open since 2012, this airport in Indonesia is for Tanjung Redeb in North Kalimantan.
 It earned the title of ‘The Cleanest and most orderly’ airport by the Government of Indonesia.
 The airport boasts some of the most exquisite features like premium blue couches, free Wi-Fi connection, and charging points for your phone or laptop.
 It also has an elevator for physically challenged people.
 There is also a dedicated area for kids’ entertainment.
 It has a runway of approximately 2 km capable of handling mid-sized aircraft.
 There is an adequate number of international flights connecting major cities of the world.

 Airlines in Service: Xpress Air, Garuda Indonesia, Nam Air, Sriwijaya Air, Wings Air, XpressAir, Susi Air Serves: Tanjung Redeb, Berau, North Kalimantan, Indonesia.
 Airport Codes: IATA - BEJ, ICAO - WAQT